newlandsvalley/purescript-midi-keyboard/README.md

 work in progress

-An experiment to build a MIDI keyboard using the new web-midi interface from purescript-midi that uses signals and the new purescript-soundfont library to play the notes that are selected on the keyboard.
+A playable MIDI keyboard using the new web-midi interface from purescript-midi that uses signals and the new purescript-soundfont library to respond to key presses.

+It still doesn't work reliably if a keyboard is already connected on startup.

 ## to build